-Just four years ago Nikita Lalwani, a instrumentation engineer from Baroda, India, decided to start commuting by bike, mainly because public transit and car traffic took way too long.
-By founding CyclingCities in 2014 she inspired others to start cycling as well and she became a real ambassador for cycling in her town.
-Since May 2017, Nikita is the first Bicycle Mayor in Asia!
+My name is Nikita Lalwani, an instrumentation engineer from Baroda, India.
+I decided to start commuting by bike because public transit and car traffic took way too long.
+Since founding CyclingCities in 2014 I have become a cycling ambassador in Baroda and have inspired others in my city to start cycling.

-My action plan is ready, with 3 focus areas for Baroda in coming 2 years:
+My 3 focus areas for Baroda in coming 2 years are:

 - Creating experiential programs to learn, experience and start using cycling as active mobility choice for corporate and government employees who live close to their offices (within 5 kms).

 - As today’s toddlers are our next generation, providing cycling education to school children through games and innovative workshops.
 And college youth who is soon going to shift to motorized vehicles, making cycling more aspirational for them through hackathons and various experiential events in Bicycle Activation Plan with cycle sharing;